Bianchi-I cosmology with scale dependent $G$ and $\Lambda$ in asymptotically safe gravity: Summary

-To quantitatively distinguish between the classical and quantum solutions for general $w$, we have numerically integrated the differential equations and studied the role of initial conditions.
+To quantitatively distinguish between the classical and quantum-improved solutions for general $w$, we have numerically integrated the differential equations and studied the role of initial conditions.
 We have shown that, for the $\Lambda_0 = 0$ branch, the coefficients of the leading term and the leading-order $\kappa^2$ contribution in the power series of $t$ depend only on the parameters in the differential equation and the equation of state, but not on the initial conditions.
-The next-to-leading-order terms, however, are affected by the initial conditions, which govern the differences between the quantum and classical solutions of the volume element.
-In contrast, for the $\Lambda_0 > 0$ branch, the difference between the quantum and classical solutions exhibits the same leading-order behaviors in $\tau$ as the (classical and quantum) volume elements themselves.
-This occurs because, unlike in the $\Lambda_0 = 0$ case, the leading-order coefficients of the volume for the quantum case explicitly depends on both the quantum parameter and the initial condition.
+The next-to-leading-order terms, however, are affected by the initial conditions, which govern the differences between the quantum-improved and classical solutions of the volume element.
+In contrast, for the $\Lambda_0 > 0$ branch, the difference between the quantum-improved and classical solutions exhibits the same leading-order behaviors in $\tau$ as the (classical and quantum-improved) volume elements themselves.
+This occurs because, unlike in the $\Lambda_0 = 0$ case, the leading-order coefficients of the volume for the quantum-improved case explicitly depends on both the quantum parameter and the initial condition.

 We have also examined how the anisotropic Kasner solution is affected by quantum corrections in Appendix~\ref{kasner_app}.
 In the classical Kasner case, the solution is governed by a single integration constant in order for it to be a solution for any $w$, and it has the vanishing vacuum energy.
-In the quantum-corrected solution, however, the running cosmological term $\Lambda(t)$ has generated an effective energy density, which decays with time and vanishes in the asymptotic future.
+In the quantum-improved solution, however, the running cosmological term $\Lambda(t)$ has generated an effective energy density, which decays with time and vanishes in the asymptotic future.